Operation Champaign Grove: Operation

 On 4 September 4th Battalion, 3rd Infantry Regiment conducted air assaults into landing zones north of the Trà Khúc River.
 Company C, 4/3rd Infantry killed one Viet Cong (VC) north of the landing zone and the Battalion’s command and control helicopter killed 3 VC.
-3rd Battalion, 1st Infantry Regiment conducted combat assaults and joined up with elements of the 1st Squadron, 1st Cavalry Regiment operating west of Quảng Ngãi, they discovered the graves of four VC killed earlier by helicopters.
+3rd Battalion, 1st Infantry Regiment conducted combat assaults and joined up with elements of the 1st Squadron, 1st Cavalry Regiment operating west of Quảng Ngãi.
+They discovered the graves of four VC killed earlier by helicopters.

 On 5 September Company D, 4/3rd Infantry was attacked by PAVN/VC and Aero-scouts were called in to support.
-The Battalion’s command and control helicopter was shot down as it attempted to evacuate a wounded soldier resulting in one crewman killed.
+The Battalion’s command and control helicopter was shot down as it attempted to evacuate a wounded soldier resulting in one crewman being killed.
 Artillery fire was called in and the PAVN/VC broke contact.

 On 6 September a Company B, 4/3rd Infantry ambush killed one VC.
-Recon Company engaged a PAVN Company calling in artillery and gunship support resulting in 43 PAVN killed and 11 US killed in the two hour battle at grid reference BS548773.
+Recon Company engaged a PAVN Company, calling in artillery and gunship support, resulting in 43 PAVN killed and 11 US killed in the two-hour battle at grid reference BS548773.
 Aero-scouts engaged 10 VC, killing all 10 and capturing three weapons and later gunships killed a further VC.
 Company A, 3/1st Infantry killed two VC and captured two AK-47s at a tunnel complex.
 Company B, 3/1st Infantry killed two VC and Troop E, 1st Cavalry killed one VC.
 A 174th Aviation Company gunship killed one VC and an Aero-scout helicopter killed another.

 On 7 September an Aero-scout supporting 4/3rd Infantry killed two VC.
-Companies A and B, 3/1st Infantry supported by Aero-scouts engaged VC in a tunnel complex at grid reference BS550758 in an eight hour battle killing 26 VC for the loss of one US killed.
+Companies A and B, 3/1st Infantry supported by Aero-scouts engaged VC in a tunnel complex at grid reference BS550758 in an eight-hour battle, killing 26 VC for the loss of one US killed.

 On 8 September the 4/3rd Infantry command and control helicopter observed one dead VC, while supporting gunships killed three VC.

 On 9 September Company A, 4/3rd Infantry engaged seven VC killing two, Company B received sniper fire and killed three VC and the Battalion command and control helicopter was shot down.
 3/1st Infantry engaged a VC near their perimeter killing him and capturing his AK-47 and Company B later killed another VC.